 Tired?
 Grumpy!
 Same thing.
-If my Son gets up early in the morning, he is going to be grumpy by 16:00.
-I know this, I Can prepare for it.
+If my Son gets up early in the morning, he will be grumpy by 16:00.
+I know this; I Can prepare for it.

 Sick?
 Grumpy!
-Like I have mentioned above a couple of times, they can sometimes struggle with emotions.
+As I have mentioned above a couple of times, they can sometimes struggle with emotions.
 When they are sick, they can get emotional.

 Check the usual signs of sickness.
-Ask them if they feel OK if they are old enough to respond (i.e. don’t try it with a 6 months old!).
-Feel their forehead (It’s is like the tire kick for kids).
+Ask them if they feel ok if they are old enough to respond (i.e., don’t try it with a 6-month-old!).
+Instead, feel their forehead (Like the tire kick for kids).

 Look For The Root Of Their Frustration

-It is very similar to tip number 2, only in much more detail.
+It is similar to tip number 2, only in much more detail.